Saabuh/Prototype-T/unityNotes.md

 this line basically says:
 create a delegate that holds methods that have a single Vector2 parameter. delegate { }; just means to add a empty, void method to the delegate to prevent null check errors.

+the inventory still has reference to the item in the itemslot, because when i drag the icon, i am just dragging an ItemIcon with that still references the same item slot